emb-riscv/specs-markdown/rtos-support-features.md

 not bother with context switches at all.

-Without such a feature, all application interrupt handlers require an assembly part to handle the context switching prior to calling the C/C++ handler.
+Without such a feature, all application interrupt handlers require an assembly part to handle the context switching prior to calling the C/C++ handler, which is a major hassle.

 ## Interrupts priorities threshold